 In 2015 maintenance was done on a number of areas of the school, change and development occurred to curriculum reporting and moderation approaches and some sports coaching and Pasifika tutoring programmes were added to the learning opportunities offered.

-In 2016 Work commenced on a refurbishment of Rooms 1 and 2.
+In 2016 work commenced on a refurbishment of Rooms 1 and 2.
 The Van Asch Deaf Education Centre will be taking over the Rm 9 and 10 block and the decommissioned dental clinic for offices for their Wellington based Resource Teacher of the Deaf team.
 The old pool complex would begin to become a shade house nursery for the growing of native plants for the Kahotea Stream project TBNS has become kaitiaki of.
 New rugby goalposts were installed by the WRFU and a new school curriculum and marau a kura were published.
+Weekly kapa haka lessons for auraki students were introduced.